 Left Vs Right

 Each one of us at times is puzzled why he/she is unable to take decisions more precisely the quick ones, is well explained by the asymmetric behaviour of the cerebral hemispheres.
-One may posses more analytic and logical approach while the other may have more of a creative approach remains a mystery more so when it is depicted amongst siblings.
+One may possess more analytic and logical approach while the other may have more of a creative approach remains a mystery more so when it is depicted amongst siblings.
 All this is controlled by the cerebral hemispheres of individual human beings.

 LEFT AND RIGHT HEMISPHERE

 In the brain of animals, the cerebral hemispheres are essentially alike, or symmetrical, in function.
 Human cerebral hemispheres, however, develop asymmetrically in terms of function.
-The most noticeable outward effect of the asymmetry of the human brain is handedness.
-For the past one-hundred and fifty years or so, scientist have known that the function of language and language related capabilities is mainly located in the left hemispheres of the majority of individuals approximately in 98% of right handers and in about two-third of left handers.
-Knowledge that the left half of the brain is specialized for language function was largely derived from observations of the effects of brain injuries.
-For e.g. an injury to the left side of the brain was more likely to cause a loss of speech capability than an injury of equal severity the right side.
+The most noticeable outward effect of the asymmetry of the human brain is in handedness.
+For the past more than one-hundred and fifty years or so, scientist have known that the function of language and language related capabilities is mainly located in the left hemispheres of the majority of individuals approximately in 98% of right handers and in about two-third of left handers.
+Knowledge corresponding to the left half of the brain is specialized for language function was largely derived from observations of the effects of brain injuries.
+For e.g. an injury to the left side of the brain was more likely to cause a loss of speech capability than an injury of equal severity to the right side.
 Because speech and language are so closely linked to thinking, reasoning, and the higher mental functions that set human beings apart from the other creatures of the world, nineteenth century scientist named left hemisphere the dominant or major hemisphere; the right brain, the subordinate or the minor hemisphere.
-The general view, which prevailed until fairly recently, was that the right half of the brain was less advanced, less evolved than the left half – a mute twin with lower level of capabilities, directed and carried along by the verbal left hemisphere.
+The general view, which prevailed until fairly recently, was that the right half of the brain was less advanced, less evolved than the left halfa mute twin with lower level of capabilities, directed and carried along by the verbal left hemisphere.

 A long time focus of neuroscientific study has been on the functions of a thick nerve cable composed of millions of fibres that cross connected the two cerebral hemispheres.
 This nerve cable is called corpus callosum.
 Earlier the corpus callosum was thought to be an important structure.
 But the studies showed that the corpus callosum could be completely severed without observable significant effect.
 Through a series of animal studies during 1950, conducted mainly at the California Institute of Technology by Roger W. Sperry et al, Ronald Myers, Colwyn Trevarthen et al. it was established that the main function of the corpus callosum was to provide communication between the two hemispheres so as to allow transmission of memory and learning.

-Then during the 1960s, extension of similar studies to human neurosurgical patients provided further information on the function of the corpus callosum and caused scientists to postulate a revised view of the relative capabilities of the halves of the human brain: that both hemispheres are involved in higher cognitive functioning, with each half of the brain specialized in complementary fashion for different modes of thinking, both highly complex.
+During the 1960s, extension of similar studies to human neurosurgical patients provided further information on the function of the corpus callosum and caused scientists to postulate a revised view of the relative capabilities of the halves of the human brain: that both hemispheres are involved in higher cognitive functioning, with each half of the brain specialized in complementary fashion for different modes of thinking, both highly complex.

 The research was mainly carried out at Cal Tech by Sperry and his students Michael Gazzangia, Jerre Levy, Colwyn Trevarthen, Robert Nebes, and others.
 The investigation centered on a small group of individuals who came to be known as the commissurotomy, or “split-brain patients”.